BlokasLabs/modep-docs/FAQ.md

 1. Login into your local router via its webgui (usually something like [http://192.168.1.254](http://192.168.1.254/))
 2. Go to network map or network overview.
-3. Look up a device called raspberrypi or modep.
+3. Look up a device called raspberrypi or patchbox.
 4. The IP should be listed somewhere there.